ner0tic/scss/README.md

 3. **User Authentication:**
    - Implement user authentication and authorization.

-4. **Service Management:**
+4. **Facility and User Management:**
-   - Develop the functionality for managing service categories and details.
+   - Develop functionality for managing facilities, attendees, and groups.

-5. **Interactive Calendar:**
+5. **Facility Availability:**
-   - Create an interactive calendar for displaying available time slots.
+   - Create a visual representation of facility availability (calendar or schedule view).

-6. **Appointment Booking:**
+6. **Scheduling Preferences:**
+   - Implement forms for attendees and groups to specify scheduling preferences.

+7. **Automated Scheduling Algorithm:**
-   - Implement the appointment booking system.
+   - Design and implement the scheduling algorithm.

-7. **Notifications:**
+   - Ensure optimization for conflict resolution.

+8. **Confirmation and Notifications:**
-   - Integrate a notification system for confirmation emails or SMS messages.
+   - Integrate a notification system for confirmation emails or notifications.

-8. **Admin Dashboard:**
+9. **Admin Dashboard:**
-   - Build an admin dashboard for staff to manage appointments and services.
+   - Build an admin dashboard for managing facility bookings, attendee details, and group preferences.

-9. **Customer Profiles:**
+10. **Reporting and Analytics:**
-   - Implement customer profiles for easier appointment scheduling.
+    - Implement reporting features and analytics for administrators.

-10. **Feedback and Reviews:**
-    - Add the functionality for customers to leave feedback and reviews.

 11. **Testing:**
-    - Conduct thorough testing of the entire system, including user authentication, appointment booking, and notifications.
+    - Conduct thorough testing of the entire system, including user authentication, scheduling algorithms, and notifications.

 12. **Documentation:**
     - Document the system's architecture, features, and how to use it.